 Risks associated with using a plenum in HVAC

-There are a few risks associated with using a plenum in your HVAC system.
+There are a few risks associated at the time of using plenum or air ducts in your HVAC system.
 One is that if the plenum isn’t installed properly, it can cause your system to work less efficiently.
 Additionally, if the plenum is damaged, it can cause your system to leak harmful fumes into your home.

 Finally, if you have a fire in your home, the plenum box can act as a chimney and spread the fire throughout your house.
 A plenum is a sealed chamber that is used to distribute the air in a heating, ventilation, or air conditioning (HVAC) system.

-There are three types of plenum: the return, supply outlet, and exhaust.
+There are three types of HVAC plenums: the return, supply outlet, and exhaust.

 In a forced air heating and cooling system, the return plenum is the area where the fresh air or cold air is returned to the HVAC unit.
 The plenum is usually located above the ceiling or in another out-of-the-way space.
 The return plenum is connected to the ductwork that carries air back.